What’s it all about?

 Bermondsey has risen from the ashes of World War II to provide residents with waterside apartments and high class restaurants.
-Alongside salubrious docks such as Butler’s Wharf, Bermondsey’s creative hub thrives, with the Fashion and Textile museum and Bermondsey Antiques Market all adding to this riverside locale’s allure.
+Alongside salubrious docks such as Butler’s Wharf, Bermondsey’s creative hub thrives, with the Fashion and Textile museum adding to this riverside locale’s allure.

-Bermondsey has seen a flurry of development activity in recent years.
-Brand new one and two bedroom apartments abound in new complexes, such as Bermondsey Spa, which offers flats to purchase under shared ownership.
+Bermondsey has seen a flurry of development activity over the years.
+Brand new one and two bedroom apartments abound in complexes, such as Bermondsey Spa, which offers flats to purchase under shared ownership.